11 Signs It’s Time To Get a New Job

 The people we work with make a big difference.
 If our coworkers are making every part of the job miserable, you deserve better.
 “Sometimes you are in the right role where you enjoy what you are doing, but your work environment is toxic,” said Pauer.
 This may be because of a manager who is not supportive, co-workers that try to sabotage you, or a work culture that is demeaning.
 It’s easy to blame someone else or the environment., but it is ultimately you who gets to decide what you are willing to tolerate.
 You need to respect yourself enough to not allow yourself to be in an environment where you are being mistreated.”

 You Hate Talking About Your Work

-“This one might not be the most obvious sign, but it matters a lot,” said Ewelina Melon, head of people at customer service platform Tidio.
+“This one might not be the most obvious sign, but it matters a lot,” said Ewelina Melon, chief people and culture officer at customer service platform Tidio.
 “We spend so much time at work every day, and it inevitably constitutes a big part of our lives.
 If you feel embarrassed, uncomfortable or annoyed when telling people what you do for work, it might be a true red flag and a sign that it’s time to search for something else.
 Once you dig deeper, you might discover very different reasons why you are not willing to talk about work with people.
 Whatever the reason is, you can’t ignore this sign.”

 You Lose Your Advocates

 Everyone needs to feel valued at a company, and that usually means someone is advocating for and supporting you.
 Though you can make your own success, it’s also important to feel like you have a team behind you.
 “Our world of work is complex and always done through people, and so advocates help us navigate and connect,” said Leadership Coach, Darcy Eikenberg.
 “But often, our advocates make their own career moves over time, and when you find yourself without one–and you haven’t built others–it’s a signal that it’s time to consider leaving.”